TheHumanistX/WBCNFTMarketplace/.history/src/FunctionalOverview_20230808125434.md

 - Upon a successful sale listing creation, we `setTxConfirm` which is a state variable instantiated in [`SellNFT`](#sell_nft) that we pass to [`useOwnedNFTs`](#useOwnedNFTs).
 Inside that custom hook, the `useEffect` has `txConfirm` as a dependency, so when `txConfirm` is changed/updated, that `useEffect` will re-run which will then re-render the nfts owned by the user that are displayed on the [`SellNFT`](#sell_nft) Page.
 This will remove the nft (from display on the Page) for which they just created a direct listing.
   - Basically, they now cannot accidentally create a new sale listing for the same nft because it is no longer displaying with the other NFTs that they can still sell.

-### <a id="createNewSaleListingChecks"></a>`createNewSaleListingChecks`

-- A utility function to handle any necessary checks before listing an NFT for direct sale.
-- The check is implemented at the beginning of the `handleListNFTForSale` in the [`SellNFT`](#sell_nft) Page.
-- We check if the price input by the user at which the NFT will be listed is a number and also greater than 0.
-  - If any of these fail, we return `false`.
-  - Otherwise, we return `true`.

 ### <a id="ethSpend"></a>`ethSpend`

 - This utility function is called inside the [`useSpendWithETH`](#useSpendWithETH) custom hook.